-- Post-Due (at or beyond 42 weeks) – if there are no signs of labor and you are past your due date, your provider may suggest induction.
+- Post-Due (at or beyond 42 weeks).
+If there are no signs of labor and you are past your due date, your provider may suggest induction.
 While there are great variations in “full-term” pregnancies, there comes a time where your provider becomes increasingly concerned about your baby passing meconium, the integrity of your placenta, and the risk of stillbirth.

-- Complications – these complications may include: preeclampsia, low or high fluid levels, compromised blood flow to the placenta or baby, gestational diabetes, concerns about placental integrity.
+- Complications.
+These complications may include: preeclampsia, low or high fluid levels, compromised blood flow to the placenta or baby, gestational diabetes, concerns about placental integrity.

-- Rupture of Membranes with no Contractions – every provider and birthing facility is different in how long they are comfortable letting you wait for labor to progress one your water has broken.
+- Rupture of Membranes with no Contractions.
+Every provider and birthing facility is different in how long they are comfortable letting you wait for labor to progress one your water has broken.
 After 24 hours the vast majority of providers will want to perform a C section because of the increased risk of infection.
 If your labor has not begun to progress on its own, your provider may try to induce labor to start before you reach the 24 hour mark.

-- Elective Reasons – if your previous labor was very fast and you are concerned about getting to the hospital on time, your work schedule requires you to be back in the office by a certain date, or your partner has work commitments, you may be able to be electively induced.
+- Elective Reasons.
+If your previous labor was very fast and you are concerned about getting to the hospital on time, your work schedule requires you to be back in the office by a certain date, or your partner has work commitments, you may be able to be electively induced.
 Providers try to avoid induction before 39 weeks because babies’ lungs are not fully mature (and they want to reduce the chance of a visit to the special care nursery).
 Elective inductions are at the discretion of your medical provider.

-- you or your baby are in distress
+- either of you are in distress

-- your baby is breech
+- baby is breech

-- you are post-due
+- you are post-due and not showing signs of labor

 - your placenta is partially or fully covering your cervix (placenta previa)